 In its simplest form, a business plan is a guide—a roadmap for your business that outlines goals and details how you plan to achieve those goals.

 And furthermore, even for those of you who do need to produce a business plan document, the task of writing a business plan today is much less daunting than it used to be.
 These days, business plans are simpler, shorter, and easier to produce than they have ever been.
-Gone are the days of 30- and 40-page business plans—modern business plans are shorter, easier to write, and (thankfully!) easier to read (and you could always have our MBA business plan consulting experts write a business plan for you, if you so choose).
+Gone are the days of 30- and 40-page business plans—modern business plans are shorter, easier to write, and—thankfully—easier to read (and you could always have our MBA business plan consulting experts write a business plan for you, if you so choose).